Vectorized/solady/README.md

-├─ CREATE3 — "Deploy to deterministic addresses without an initcode factor" ├─ LibRLP — "Library for computing contract addresses from their deployer and nonce" ├─ LibBit — "Library for bit twiddling and boolean operations" ├─ Clone — "Class with helper read functions for clone with immutable args" ├─ LibClone — "Minimal proxy library"
+├─ CREATE3 — "Deploy to deterministic addresses without an initcode factor" ├─ LibRLP — "Library for computing contract addresses from their deployer and nonce" ├─ LibBit — "Library for bit twiddling and boolean operations" ├─ LibZip — "Library for compressing and decompressing bytes" ├─ Clone — "Class with helper read functions for clone with immutable args" ├─ LibClone — "Minimal proxy library"
 ├─ LibString — "Library for converting numbers into strings and other string operations"